Wednesday, September 16, 2009

 Of Kairos & Chaos; Sin & the Self; Envy As Projection; & Enlightenment By Protoplasm

-[This is an expanded version of the essay above, Enlightenment By Protoplasm.
+[This is an expanded version of the previous to this essay, Enlightenment By Protoplasm.
 What I have included in this piece is an autobiographical account of my own psychological/philosophical/theological/literary journey from the American South where I was born and raised into self-exile/hopeful salvation to New York City.
-If one does not want to read such personal material preferring to read more objective content then read the shorter version of the essay above or skip through the first two sections below for the important quotes and my comments upon them]
+If one does not want to read such personal material preferring to read more objective content then read the shorter version of the essay above or skip through the first two sections below for the important quotes and my comments upon them.

 [A ceramic sculpture of a desirous, protoplasmic deity from pre-Columbian Oaxacan culture in Mexico exhibited in the Museo de Antropologia of Mexico City.
 Photo by Warren Falcon, August 2009.
 Click on the image to enlarge it.]